October is often a busy month, as temperatures start to dip many of us start preparing our gardens for the winter weather ahead.

 Wrapping up the month is Halloween (All Hallows’ Eve) on the 31st!
 If you decide to build a bonfire think about an escape route for any small animals that may have made their way mistakenly inside.
 Particularly if you have been building the bonfire over a period of time.
 Also it’s best to surround the bonfire with a wire fence to stop small creatures gaining access to it.

 While the kids are busy Trick or Treating spare a thought for the small animals that could do with a treat before they go into hibernation.
 Many small animals that survive by feeding on invertebrate life often struggle this time of year as it becomes difficult for them to find insects and other small creatures.
+Do not forget them within your October Gardening Jobs.

 Hedgehogs in particular struggle with this and will spend weeks building up fat reserves before going into hibernation, it’s these fat reserves, plus the slower metabolism, that allow it to survive through long winters.